dependabot/dependabot-core/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
-about: Suggest features or enhancements
+about: Suggest an idea for Dependabot
 title: ''
 labels: enhancements
 assignees: ''